 Palm oil allergy symptoms

 We can only hope the FDA takes notice.
-You can do your part by reporting your symptoms to them.
+You can help by reporting your symptoms to them.
+If you find you have a reaction to palm oil or palm kernel oil in a product, save the packaging, and report it.

-Hopefully some innovative companies will start advertising their brands as “palm oil free” just like companies promote “fat free,” “gluten free,” “no high fructose corn syrup,” etc.
+Hopefully some innovative companies will apply for Palm Oil Free certification labeling.
+They will advertise their brands as “palm oil free” just like companies promote “fat free,” “gluten free,” “no high fructose corn syrup,” etc.

-While still new, there is a palm oil free certification label you can look for.
-This company ensures all of the ingredients — down to the source — are free from palm oil.
+There are two palm oil free certification labels you can look for.
+Two non-profit organizations, Orangutan Alliance and the International Palm Oil Free Certification Trademark Programme, certify products Palm Oil Free.
+They ensures all of the ingredients — down to the source — are free from palm oil.
+They are registered in 20+ countries.

 It can be great marketing for companies, especially when so many packaged products contain palm oil.